jdvelasq/decision-analysis/sphinx/index.rst

 **What is it?**

 **DMAK** is a Python package for Decision-Making Analysis using decision trees.
-**DMAK** allows the user to represent decision-making scenarios using different types of nodes in a decision tree.
+**DMAK** allows the user to define a decision tree directly in Python.
+The best experience can be obtained when the package is used in a notebook inside of Jupyter Lab or Google Colab. **DMAK** has no limits in the size of the decision tree created, and it can efficiently run large trees.
+Different reports are available to facilitate tree analysis.

 **Main Features**